-New quality assurance model
+Quality assurance model

-In 2017 we rolled out a new quality assurance model to all work-based learning providers.
+In 2017 we rolled out a quality assurance model to all work-based learning providers.
 For an overview of the changes we made, please watch our video.

-The new Quality Assurance (QA) model has been designed as a three-way partnership between you, your LSV and Pearson.
+The Quality Assurance (QA) model has been designed as a three-way partnership between you, your LSV and Pearson.
 As your LSV will take a broader view across the WBL Standards Verifiers (SVs) allocated to your centre, they will be able to work with you and the SVs to ensure you are receiving a timely and effective standards verification experience.

 This enables us to work together to quality assure certification ahead of claims.
-Find out more in the 'How does the new Work-Based Learning Quality Assurance model work?' document.
+Find out more in the 'How does the Work-Based Learning Quality Assurance model work?' document.

 In line with the Quality Assurance model outlined above, some qualifications are also subject to test inspections.
 More information can be found on the Test Inspection page.